-Brisbane has a subtropical client that lends itself to certain types of plants.
+Brisbane has a subtropical climate that lends itself to certain types of plants.
 Here are a following series of plants that are suitable for Brisbane gardens.
-The list includes trees, shrubs, perennials, groundcover, and flowering plants.
+The list includes trees, shrubs, perennials, ground cover, and flowering plants.

 One of the best trees, and an iconic feature in Brisbane is the Poinciana tree.
 With flowering foliage ranging from yellow to red, it is best suited to a corner of the garden where it will provide a large amount of shade.
 It is a strikingly visual tree, and featured in large ornamental gardens.

 Another beautiful flowering tree suitable for the Brisbane region is the Weeping Lilly Pilly.
 These magnificent trees grow up to five metres and have glossy green leaves with fluffy pom-pom white flowers in the warmer seasons followed by red berries.
 They prefer sunny positions and well-drained soil is preferable.

 The grevillea, a versatile plant, can be used for a variety of purposes in a Brisbane garden.
 These include being used as a flowering plant, for screening and windbreaks, for shade, groundcover, attracting wildlife to the garden and suit the low-water and harsh conditions experienced in Brisbane.
 Grevilleas are attractive flowering plants, with ferny leaves and a variety of colours.

 The box leaf honeysuckle is another attractive plant recommended for growing in south-east Queensland.
 They are excellent for topiaries, formal hedges and mass plantings.
 They are native to China and Korea, and provide all round green foliage, and suit cottage, formal, Mediterranean and oriental designs.
 They are hardly and grow well in the Brisbane area.

 Ground covers and Ferns